Estimote/iOS-Proximity-SDK/README.md

 ## Tag-based identification
 Estimote Proximity SDK uses tag-based identification to allow for dynamic setup changes.
 You monitor beacons by tags, which you assign in Estimote Cloud.
-For example, instead of saying
+For example, instead of saying:
 >"monitor for beacon 123 and beacon 456"

 you say: